Overview | Academics | Cost | Location | Life Abroad | Student Voices

 Housing

-Housing, all meals, and laundry services are included in the program fee.
-Students live in either Spanish speaking homes or student dormitories.
+You may choose between a local host (room in a Spanish home), residencia option (shared residence hall with other CIEE students), or shared apartments (mix of CIEE and Spanish/international students).
 Only academic year students may choose to move into private apartments with Spaniards (not with other Americans) during the spring semester.

 Excursions and Activities

 The academic program is supplemented by field trips and excursions to points of interest in Seville and Spain.
-Past excursions have included: Granada, Cordoba, and Extremadura.
-Every week students receive an e-newsletter, which announces happenings around Seville and what cultural activities the program has planned.
+Past excursions have included: Granada, Cordoba, Aracena, and Cadiz.
+Every week you’ll receive an e-newsletter that announces happenings around Seville and what cultural activities the program has planned.

 Insurance